lans10/AoC/README.md

 # AoC
-Advent of Code 2023
+Advent of Code
-Python 3
+- 2022 written in Python
+- 2023 written in Python
+- 2024 written in Rust (WIP)